Does Hair Grow Faster in Summer or Winter Months?

 For the most part, it looks like it's growing evenly, but it really isn't.
 Otherwise, all your hair would fall out at the same time too.

 Many factors can influence how our hair grows.
 Whether the seasons affect human hair growth is what we came to find out.
 But we can't just rely on hearsay to determine the truth, which is why we turned to research to see whether or not human hair growth is affected by the seasons like other mammals are.
+If you want to learn more about how fast black hair grows, we have a complete guide on the topic.

 There are very limited studies on whether seasons actually affect how our hair grows.
 Luckily, there is one study that focused on the seasonal changes in human hair growth.
 Although the study only focused on 14 Caucasian males between the ages of 18 to 39, it's the closest we could get to a legitimate answer 1.